caojia/rough-slick/README.md

 then choose the main class:

 * `io.scalac.slick.Main` - just a playground
-* `io.scalac.slick.JoinPerfTest` - a test comparing performance of a query with multiple joins defined in Slick DSL vs Plain SQL.
+* `io.scalac.slick.JoinPerfTest` - a test comparing performance of a query with multiple joins defined in Slick DSL vs Slick DSL without JOIN vs Plain SQL.

 ### Prerequisities